rieckpil/progmot/content/post/writing-a-book-remotely.md

 ### Philip Riecks (That's Me)

-Under the slogan "Testing Java Applications Made Simple" Philip provides recipes and tips & tricks to accelerate your testing success and make testing joyful (or at least less painful).
+Under the slogan _Testing Java Applications Made Simple_ Philip provides recipes and tips & tricks to accelerate your testing success and make testing joyful (or at least less painful).
 Apart from blogging, he's a course instructor for various Java-related online courses and active on YouTube.

 Find out more about Philip on [rieckpil.de](https://rieckpil.de) and his [Twitter profile](https://twitter.com/rieckpil).